FRESHWORKS INC. (NASDAQ: FRSH) - GuruFocus.com

 Did you lose money on investments in Freshworks?
 If so, please visit Freshworks Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

 NEW YORK, Nov.
-03, 2022 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or otherwise acquired the common stock of Freshworks Inc. (“Freshworks” or the “Company”) ( FRSH) pursuant and/or traceable to the Registration Statement and Prospectus (collectively, the “Offering Documents”) issued in connection with the Company’s initial public offering (the “IPO” or the “Offering”).
+08, 2022 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or otherwise acquired the common stock of Freshworks Inc. (“Freshworks” or the “Company”) ( FRSH) pursuant and/or traceable to the Registration Statement and Prospectus (collectively, the “Offering Documents”) issued in connection with the Company’s initial public offering (the “IPO” or the “Offering”).
 The lawsuit was filed in the United States District Court for the Northern District of California and alleges violations of the Securities Act of 1933.

 Freshworks, which is headquartered in San Mateo, California, provides customer engagement software for businesses.
 On or about September 22, 2021, Freshworks conducted its IPO, offering 28.5 million shares of its common stock to the investing public at a price of $36 per share (the “Offering Price”).
 Defendants anticipated generating gross proceeds of over $1 billion from the IPO.